 The Generative Cosmos, also called the Phenomenal Cosmos, are the created cosmos.

 The Hypercosmic Realm has very little known about it.
 We do know, however, that it cannot be conceived of through the human mind.
 This doesn’t mean it cannot be thought of, of course, but merely that its incomprehensibility means we are unable to think of it.
 The Hypercosmic Realm may be understood as mirroring the Intelligible Realm in the created cosmos, and is home to the Hypercosmic Gods.

 The Hyper-Encosmic, also known as the “Liberated Realm,” is a reflection of the Intelligible-Intellective Realm, connecting the upper Hypercosmic Realm and lower Encosmic Realm as a mean.
 It is home to the Hyper-Encosmic or “Liberated” Gods.

-The Encosmic Realm, home of the Encosmic/Visible Gods, consists of the spheres of the fiery and eternal ether, which may include the fixed stars, the seven planets and the Physical or “Sub-Lunar” Realm, and the “World Body.”
+The Encosmic Realm, home of the Encosmic/Visible Gods, consists of the spheres of the fiery and eternal aether, which may include the fixed stars, the seven planets, and the Physical or “Sub-Lunar” Realm.

 The Sub-Lunar Realm, literally “Realm under the moon” or “Realm under the heavens,” is our own world, which is itself part of the Encosmic Realm.
 It is ruled by the Sub-Lunar Demiurge, Asklepios / Dionysos.

 Iamblichus divides the Sub-Lunar Realm into three sections: